Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 In addition to the standard visual classes of a node, we also include information about the hierarchical and visual group that the node belongs to.
 It is important to note that a hierarchical class is often considered a visual group class as well, as the root ancestor node in a hierarchy can be seen as a visual element that encompasses a cluster of child nodes.

-> **Note**
-> In the rest of this document, we use the prefix `browser:` as a shorthand for the namespace `https://linked.opendata.cz/ontology/knowledge-graph-browser/`.
+In the rest of this document, we use the prefix `browser:` as a shorthand for the namespace `https://linked.opendata.cz/ontology/knowledge-graph-browser/`.

 Here is an example of how to define a specific set of layout constraints in the configuration file: